 Propagation of croton can be realized using cuttings, grafting, and by seeds.
 From apical stem cuttings around 20 plants can be obtained per year from each donor plant (Nasib et al. 2008) and normally, the commercial production were maintained by stocks of donor plants.

 Micropropagation techniques also were established for croton, but not efficient protocol for multiplication and rapid growth was obtained (Nasib et al. 2008).
-Rooting of stem cuttings are the main type and fast propagation of croton in commercial production (Papafotiou et al. 2001).
+Rooting of stem cuttings are the main type and fast propagation of croton in commercial production (Papafotiou et al. 2001). more details needed

 Pop et al. (2011) characterized the adventitious rooting induction as a complex process and key step in the vegetative propagation of economically important crops, playing an important role in the successful production of elite clones, and several types of factors can be influence the rooting of stem cuttings as genotype, season of the year, physiological conditions of mother plant, type of substrate, plant growth regulators, and environmental conditions of growth.